 INTRODUCTION

-In September 2019, the Washoe County Board of County Commissioners adopted the updated Washoe County Investment Policies, a six page document that contains general guidelines for investing the financial assets of Washoe County.
-This document, the Investment Management Plan, was developed by the Treasurer’s office and the Investment Committee.
-It is designed to assist staff in day-to-day investment operations and is the tool to allow for committee direction and input.
-It is organized to follow the investment policies.
-Text in italics within this document is taken directly from the investment policies document.
+In March 2026, the Washoe County Board of County Commissioners adopted the updated Washoe County Investment Policies, a six page document that contains general guidelines for investing the financial assets of Washoe County.
+This document, the Investment Management Plan, was developed by the Treasurer’s Office and the Investment Committee.
+It is designed to assist staff in day-to-day investment operations and serves as the tool to allow for Committee direction.
+It is organized to follow the County’s investment policies.
+Text in italics within this document is taken directly from the Investment Policies document.

 MISSION STATEMENT AND PRIMARY OBJECTIVES